-Authors/ Research Team Landless, B. M., Walker, M. S., & Kaimal, G. Bronwen M. Landless, Melissa S. Walker, Girija Kaimal Study Name Using Human and Computer-Based text Analysis of Clinical Notes to Understand Military Service Members' Experiences with Therapeutic Writing Abstract Background: Therapeutic writing interventions have been shown to improve both physical health and emotional well-being.
+Authors/ Research Team Landless, B. M., Walker, M. S., & Kaimal, G. (2018) Bronwen M. Landless, Melissa S. Walker, Girija Kaimal Study Name Using Human and Computer-Based text Analysis of Clinical Notes to Understand Military Service Members' Experiences with Therapeutic Writing Abstract Background: Therapeutic writing interventions have been shown to improve both physical health and emotional well-being.
 This brief report examines the usefulness of clinical notes as a data source and presents two different analyses of individual clinical notes of therapeutic writing group sessions: analysis performed by a person and analysis by a computer-based program (Pennebaker, Booth, Boyd & Francis, 2015).
 The therapeutic writing sessions were offered during the second week of treatment at the National Intrepid Center of Excellence (NICoE) as part of an integrative care model for service members (SMs) with traumatic brain injury and underlying psychological concerns to include post-traumatic stress disorder (PTSD).
-Method: Therapeutic writing sessions were facilitated in the art therapy studio at the NICoE.
+Method: The apeutic writing sessions were facilitated in the art therapy studio at the NICoE.
 The sessions were documented in the military healthcare system's patient record application by the art therapist and art therapy interns at the NICoE.
 Clinical notes were informed by SM self-report surveys and clinician observations.
 Notes from May 2012 to 2015 and were pulled and coded manually for emerging themes, then separately analyzed by a computer software text content analysis program (Pennebaker et al., 2015).
-Results: Overall, SMs reported more positive than negative, neutral, or mixed emotions during and after the therapeutic writing experience.
-Some reported a change from negative to positive emotions through the writing process, and many described experiencing relief during and after sessions.
+Results: Overall, SMs reported more positive than negative, neutral, or mixed emotions during and after the therapeutic writing process, and many described experiencing relief during and after sessions.
 SMs wrote on a wide range of topics.
 Most SMs kept their writing pieces, although some destroyed them or shared them with others, and a few SMs gifted the pieces.
 Computerized-based analysis (Pennebaker et al., 2015) indicated that work and social were the most prominent content theme areas.
 It also showed that positive emotions were more evident than negative emotions in the clinical notes and that the focus of the notes was primarily on the present rather than on the past or the future.
-Implicati Population Studied Service members with posttraumatic stress disorder and/or traumatic brain injuries at the National Intrepid Center of Excellence (NICoE); N=200 Treatment Therapeutic/Expressive Writing; Integrated, standalone treatment; Therapeutic writing sessions were implemented and documented by the art therapist and art therapy interns at the NICoE.
-Study Design Thematic analysis Methods and Measures Clinical notes were created from SM self-report surveys and clinician observations from May 2012 to 2015 and were coded manually for emerging themes, and separately analyzed by LIWC, a computer software text content analysis program.
-Measures: Clinical notes, tallies of qualitative themes generated through LIWC Status or Citation This manuscript has been submitted for publication and is under review.
-Weblink
+Implications: Many SMs perceived the therapeutic writing experience as therapeutic, a relevant coping Population Studied Service members with posttraumatic stress disorder and/or traumatic brain injuries at the National Intrepid Center of Excellence (NICoE); N=200 Treatment Therapeutic/Expressive Writing; Integrated medicine; Standalone treatment.
+Therapeutic writing sessions were implemented and documented by the art therapist and art therapy interns at the NICoE.
+Study Design Qualitative (thematic analysis) Methods and Measures Methods: See above.
+Measures: Clinical notes, tallies of qualitative themes generated through LIWC Status or Citation Landless, B. M., Walker, M. S., & Kaimal, G. (2018).
+Using human and computer-based text analysis of clinical notes to understand military service members' experiences with therapeutic writing.
+The Arts in Psychotherapy .
+Advance online publication. doi: 10.1016/j.aip.2018.10.002 (Impact factor = 1.4) Weblink https://doi.org/10.1016/j.aip.2018.10.002